Pencil Portraits from Photos | Custom Hand-Drawn by Pencil Portrait Artist UK

 One of the questions I am asked most often is, “How long will my pencil portrait take?”

 The answer depends on the size of the portrait, the number of subjects, and the level of detail involved.
-Every portrait I create is drawn entirely by hand using professional-grade graphite pencils, so there are no shortcuts.
+Every portrait I create is drawn entirely by hand using professional-grade ivory black drawing pencils, so there are no shortcuts.
 Each drawing is built gradually through many layers of tone and fine detail to achieve a realistic, lifelike result.

 A single-person portrait may take many hours to complete, while larger family portraits or drawings featuring several people or pets naturally require considerably more time.
 Hair, fur, clothing textures, and intricate backgrounds all add to the overall workload.